ShortArrow/ShortArrow/README.md

 # 🎍 bio

 - 🤖 Pronouns: the Droidizer : Automating literally all the things
-- 🦑 Fun fact: I'm crazy in inkling TPS
+- 🦑 Fun fact: I'm crazy in TPS that act creature named inkling
 - 💬 Ask me about How to accelerate processes
+- 🫠 Sloth: Driven by laziness

 # 🎍 env
 <div>